-- Division expenditures are expected to be \$124,922 lower than budgeted a decrease of 23 percent. - The variance is attributable to lower expenditures for personnel costs, programmatic outreach and rebate payments due to the pandemic.
+- Division Expenditures are expected to be \$124,922 lower than budgeted a decrease of 23 percent. - The variance is attributable to lower expenditures for personnel costs, programmatic outreach and rebate payments due to the pandemic.

-- Division expenditures are \$634 lower a decrease of 0.1 percent compared to budgeted expenditures in FY21. - The variance is attributable to a slight decrease in personnel costs.
-The total amount of funding is about the same compared to the FY21 budget and includes \$100,000 for business grants, \$70,000 for multi-family grants, \$50,000 for an outreach contract and \$40,000 for low- and moderate-income grants, \$5,000 for single family energy rebates and \$60,000 for a building benchmarking study. - Division FTEs remain unchanged at 1 FTE and a proposed full-time intern.
+- Division Expenditures are \$60,634 lower a decrease of 11.3 percent compared to budgeted expenditures in FY21. - The variance is attributable to decreases in overall grant and rebate program funding and special event funding.
+While the total amount of funding is reduced compared to the FY21 budget, it includes \$100,000 for business grants, \$70,000 for multi-family grants, \$50,000 for an outreach contract and \$40,000 for low- and moderate-income grants, as well as \$5,000 for single family energy rebates. - Division FTEs remain unchanged at 1 FTE and a proposed full-time intern.